meatposes/uburico-lights/README.md

 ## Contributing

-Other ORICO NAS units using Intel PCH GPIO for LEDs should be supportable with a new hardware directory (e.g. cf2000/) following the same structure.
-You will need the PADCFG0 register map for your unit — this can be extracted from the OEM firmware board config file.
+Other ORICO NAS units using Intel PCH GPIO for LEDs should be supportable with the PADCFG0 register map for your unit — this can be extracted from the OEM firmware board config file.

-Pull requests welcome.
+Your contribution may help another!

 ---